-During this period you may have further increased your confidence walking.
-If you are able to walk without a limp you may be managing to walk without a walking aid, or you may be using a single stick.
-Again, each individual heals at different timeframes, so do not be disappointed if you have not progressed to this level yet.
+During this period, you may have further increased your confidence walking.
+If you can walk without a limp, you may be managing to walk without a walking aid, or you may be using a single stick.
+Again, everyone heals at various times, so do not be disappointed if you have not progressed to this level yet.

 If you have access to a static bike, you may be able to start using this now.
 It is recommended that you set the seat height higher than normal to allow a more comfortable experience.
-You may need to rock the pedals forwards and backwards to build up to a full revolution, mainly due to comfort at the hip.
-Starting with zero resistance, gradually build up the time tolerated on the bike, starting with 5 minutes.
+You may need to rock the pedals forwards and backwards to build up to a full revolution, due to comfort at the hip.
+Starting with no resistance, gradually build up the time tolerated on the bike, starting with five minutes.

 Once your wound has fully healed you will be able to return to the swimming pool.
-You are not able to start breast stroke until six weeks after your operation.
+You are not able to start breaststroke until 6 weeks after your operation.
 Build up your tolerance to exercise in the water gradually.
 You may find that the standing exercises given to you by the physiotherapist in the hospital is a good place to start.